-With more than forty social, service, honorary, and professional clubs and organizations on campus, there is something for everyone.
+With a variety of social, service, honorary, and professional clubs and organizations on campus, there is something for everyone.
 Our student clubs and organizations promote spiritual and personal growth, build a sense of community, and develop lasting leadership and relationship skills.

 Alpha Chi is a collegiate national honor society.
 The association is open to juniors and seniors in the top 10% of their class with a grade point average of at least 3.5.

 Alpha Psi Omega , the national theatre honorary society, is active on campus with membership based on a point system whereby points are earned by participating in the many facets of theatre work on campus.
 Popular current projects include sponsoring the yearly Festival of One Act Plays and a touring production that travels to area public schools.

 Apostolos Student Missions Club exists to advance the work of mission around the world, in the local community, and among the student body.
 Raising awareness through on-campus programming and engaging in outreach projects and short-term mission trips, Apostolos aims to enable students to be on mission with God.

 The Art Club seeks to gather those with any level of skill or interest in art and give them an outlet through which they can create, share, and learn.
 By providing a space for students to express their unique individuality and imagination, the Art Club hopes to be a place that fosters student bonds.
 The goal of the club also includes getting involved with the artistic community outside of Milligan, and by doing so, connecting the students with sources and relationships that will flourish even after graduation.

 The Milligan University Bagel Club sets forth to foster community on campus through students’ mutual love for bagels.
 They strive to reach out beyond any barrier to try and bring people together, and aim to create an environment where people can bond and develop lifelong friendships.